It is about time I completed my three part Olympus lens overview , finishing with the two pro zooms, the 12-40 f2.8 and the 40-150 f2.8

 The 40-150 F2.8 the big ol' hunting knife.

 I have posted a lot about this lens.
 Purchased with a wave of good will to all after a time of sickness and a bit of photographic rebirth My normal new gear jitters then went into over drive.
 Initial tests showed a very sharp lens even when compared to the excellent 75mm.
 At the same apertures and off centre the two produced test shots that were almost impossible to split.
 Recovering from illness, I did a shoot with it on an EM5 with original firmware and something went wrong. the images mostly were in focus, but they were overly bright, soft and almost impossible to correct.
 I nearly returned it, but thought I would give it one last go.
 Again it produced beautiful, sharp and clear images.
-The problem came down to lack of practice, old firmware and using unfamiliar gear.
+The problem came down to lack of practice, old firmware and the big no no of using unfamiliar gear.
 Like anything, the more you like and trust what you use, the better your results.

 The twin roles it is intended for are indoor stage/sport work and landscapes, offering good wide open and excellent stopped down, edge to edge sharpness.